jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 MFA prompt on their mobile device.
-After the user inputs the authentication code, the proxy continues to deceive them by presenting subsequent MFA screens, relaying the users input and allowing the attacker to access the account without the users knowledge.
+After the user inputs the authentication code, the proxy continues to deceive them by presenting subsequent MFA screens, relaying the user’s input and allowing the attacker to access the account without the user’s knowledge.
 Anatomy of an AiTM phishing attack
 User
 1